Application Requirements and Deadlines

 JD/MPP Dual Degree Program Applicant Supporting Documents

 The supporting documents for the JD/MPP Program applicants are the same for the MA in Urban Affairs and MPP required documents described in the above section.
 However, the Law School uses a different admission application system.
 You will need to apply through both the GPEM office for the MPP Program and the School of Law Admissions office for the JD Program.
-In the MPP application, you can indicate your LSAT score which is used in place of GRE scores.
+In the MPP application, you can indicate your LSAT score.
 Please refer to the JD/MPP Program Overview Brochure and School of Law Prospective Students webpage for the required and/or additional documents in the Law Program.

-Apply online for free through the GPEM office for one of the three programs in The Graduate School and waive the $50 application fee.
+Apply online for free through the GPEM office for one of the three programs in The Graduate School.

 Graduate & Professional Enrollment Management